JerryPlain/MedAgentGym/README.md

 Data Use Agreement: PhysioNet Credentialed Health Data Use Agreement 1.5.0 Required Training: CITI Data or Specimens Only Research.
 ```
 Please note, this current version excludes the MIMIC-related (MIMIC-III, eICU, TREQS) and EHRSHOT dataset.
 Access to data involving [MIMIC-III](https://physionet.org/content/mimiciii/1.4/), [eICU](https://eicu-crd.mit.edu), and [EHRSHOT](https://redivis.com/datasets/53gc-8rhx41kgt) tasks requires additional approval from PhysioNet and Stanford University.
-Researchers seeking for any additional guidance on full access to preprocessed data can submit a formal request via email to `medagentgym@gmail.com`, using the subject line “MedAgentGym Preprocessed Data Access".
+Researchers seeking for any additional guidance on full access to preprocessed data can send an email to `medagentgym@gmail.com`, using the subject line “MedAgentGym Preprocessed Data Access".

 #### Tasks Definition and Access
 This repository contains basic task files `train_tasks.jsonl` and `test_tasks.jsonl`, each including the task ID, task description, question, and corresponding ground truth answer.